T-Anushri/Basic-java-programs/Competitive programming/#Questions.md

 *Output Format:*
 Your decision – either Bank A or Bank B.

+**Count.java**

+ Java Program to Count the Occurrences of Each Character in String.

 **Flight.java**

 Write a JAVA program to create a class called "Airplane" with a flight number, destination, and departure time attributes, and methods to check flight status and delay.